 What is a webhook?

 In simple terms, think of a webhook as a notification.
-A user can trigger a webhook in FotoWeb when selecting an asset marker or when executing an action.
+A user can trigger a webhook in FotoWeb when selecting an asset marker or executing an action.
 FotoWeb then sends data about the asset(s) to the external target system.
 The external system is targeted using a regular web URL in the webhook setup of FotoWeb configuration.
-The data that is sent to the target system can be sent in JSON format or as FORM data using a POST command.
+The data sent to the target system can be sent in JSON format or as FORM data using a POST command.

 The target system receives all the data about the assets in FotoWeb, along with relevant URLs to create thumbnails/previews, for example, and all the relevant metadata in the assets.